 Graduate courses from other departments might count towards the MCEE degree, but need prior approval by CEE Graduate Committee Chairs.
 Depending on their background, some students may need to fulfill pre-requisites or take remedial engineering courses in addition to the required 30 semester hours to earn the MCEE degree.
-Students can transfer up to 6 credits of graduate-level courses equivalent to the required courses.
-For more information on how to transfer credits please email atorres@rice.edu.
+Students can transfer up to 6 credits of graduate-level courses equivalent to the required courses with proper approval.
 All professional master's students must maintain a minimum average GPA of 3.0.